-Do not connect a 3.3V DC power source until your chip is otherwise properly wired.
-For instance, do not connect a test clip that has 3.3V DC attached.
+Do not connect the power source until your chip is otherwise properly wired.
+For instance, do not connect a test clip that has power attached.

-Do not disconnect your chip from the flasher until you’ve disconnected or turned off the 3.3V DC power source.
+Do not disconnect your chip from the flasher until you’ve disconnected or turned off the power source.

-It is important to CHECK that you are running on the current voltage, when you do anything with these chips.
-Lower than 3.3V won’t damage anything, but higher will fry your chip (on most chips, the tolerated voltage range is between 2.7V and 3.6V, but 3.3V is the most ideal level).
+It is important to CHECK that you are running on the correct voltage, when you do anything with these chips.
+Lower than the rated supply voltage won’t damage anything, but higher will fry your chip (on most 3.3V chips, the tolerated voltage range is between 2.7V and 3.6V, but 3.3V is the most ideal level).

 DO NOT connect more than 1 DC power source to your flash chip either!
 Mixing voltages like that can easily cause damage to your equipment, and to your chip/mainboard.

 It may be beneficial to modify the mainboard so that the SPI flash is powered (on the VCC pin) through a diode, but please note: a diode will cause a voltage drop.
-The tolerated range for VCC on these chips is 2.7V to 3.6V DC.
-If you do this, please also ensure that the WP and HOLD pins are still held to a high logic state; each via their own resistor (1K to 10K ohms) connected to the same 3.3V DC source going through the diode.
+The tolerated range for a chip expecting 3.3V VCC is usually around 2.7V to 3.6V DC, and the drop may cause the voltage to fall outside that.
+If you do this, please also ensure that the WP and HOLD pins are still held to a high logic state; each via their own resistor (1K to 10K ohms) connected to the same power source going through the diode.

-Furthermore: ensure that the SPI flash is operating at 2.7 to 3.6V when fully powered on, after installing the diode.
+Furthermore: ensure that the SPI flash is operating at the appropriate supply voltage (2.7V to 3.6V for a 3.3V chip) when fully powered on, after installing the diode.